RianAsmara/guide/README.md

 **Notice:**

-This repository has been archived in favor of the same available in the monorepo at: <https://github.com/freeCodeCamp/freeCodeCamp>
+This repository has been archived in favor of the same available in the monorepo at:<https://github.com/freeCodeCamp/freeCodeCamp>

+**Happy Coding**